-The school has a policy on safeguarding children and young people which you can find, together with the local procedures to be followed by all staff, in the school office on the school website.
+The school has a policy on safeguarding children and young people which you can find, together with the local procedures to be followed by all staff, in the staffroom.

 If your concern involves the DSL or a member of the senior staff, contact the LADO on 01962 847364 or the NPSCC whistleblowing line on 0800 028 0285 Remember, if you have a concern, report it.